 - Cookie scoop

-Preheat oven to 375 F. Line a couple of large baking sheets with parchment paper or Silpat mats.
+Preheat oven to 375 F. Line a large baking sheet with parchment paper or Silpat mats.
+1 or 2 baking sheets might be necessary.

 In a large bowl add the room temperature butter, sugar, and brown sugar.
 Using a hand mixer, beat until fluffy and combined.